IHTSDO/snomed-publish/client/closure-plugin/README.md

         <databaseLocation>/path/to/file</databaseLocation> <!-- optional -->
     </configuration>

-For a description of these parameters, have a look at the documentation for the [runnable jar project](/closure-main).
+For a description of these parameters, have a look at the documentation for the [runnable jar project](/client/closure-main).

-For more information on the transitive closure algorithm, take a look at the [documentation on our wiki](https://sites.google.com/a/ihtsdo.org/snomed-publish/algorithm/transitive-closure).
-Here you can also find documentation on the various [input formats](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats).

-The output is generated in the [child-parent format](https://sites.google.com/a/ihtsdo.org/snomed-publish/formats/child-parent-format), which is a two-column layout of concept identifiers where the second column values are simply the parent concepts of the first column values.
+The output is generated in the [child-parent format](/lib/importexport), which is a two-column layout of concept identifiers where the second column values are simply the parent concepts of the first column values.